CuyZ/Valinor/README.md

 ### Source

-Any source can be given to the mapper, but some helpers can be used for more
+Any source can be given to the mapper, be it an array, some json, yaml or even a file:
-convenience:

 ```php
 function map($source) {